 We do not believe we will need to raise additional funds following this offering in order to meet the expenditures required for operating our business.
 However, in order to finance transaction costs in connection with an intended initial business combination, our sponsor, officers, directors or their affiliates may, but are not obligated to, loan us funds as may be required.
 In the event that the initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts, but no proceeds from our trust account would be used for such repayment.
 Such loans would be evidenced by non-interest bearing promissory notes.
-The notes would either be paid upon consummation of our initial business combination into additional private warrants at a price of \$0.50 per warrant.
+The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$1,500,000 of the notes may be converted upon consummation of our business combination into additional private warrants at a price of \$0.50 per warrant.
 We believe the purchase price of these units will approximate the fair value of such warrants when issued.
-However, if it is determined, at the time of issuance, that the fair value of such warrants on the day of issuance over the purchase price in accordance with ASC 718 - Compensation - Stock Compensation.
+However, if it is determined, at the time of issuance, that the fair value of such warrants exceeds the purchase price, we would record compensation expense for the excess of the fair value of the warrants on the day of issuance over the purchase price in accordance with ASC 718 - Compensation - Stock Compensation.